-There are few scientific breakthroughs in the past century more pivotal than the discovery of nuclear weapons.
-What could be more mind blowing and terrifying than finding out you have the power to level cities in almost an instant?
-One man knew that reality extremely well, because he did it.
+Few scientific breakthroughs in the past century were more pivotal than the discovery of nuclear weapons.
+What would humanity with the power to level cities in an instant?

-Though he attempted to sever all ties with the party, the association would follow him for pretty much the rest of his life.
+Though he attempted to sever all ties with the party, the association would follow him for the rest of his life.

 He Was A Brilliant Teacher And His Students Were Obsessed With Him

-When he wasn't studying astrophysics, J. Robert Oppenheimer was a teacher.
-After getting his PhD in Germany, Oppenheimer moved back to US and split time teaching between Caltech and Berkeley.
+When he wasn't studying physics, Oppenheimer was teaching it.
+After earning his Ph.D. in quantum physics in Germany, Oppenheimer moved back to the US and split his time teaching between Caltech and the University of California, Berkeley.

-In 1939, the US learned German scientists split the atom, thus providing the potential to build weapons that could do things that, at the time, seemed impossible.
-So they started recruiting scientists all over the country to start building their own weapon in an attempt to beat the Germans, and they called the massive undertaking "The Manhattan Project."
+In 1938, the US learned German scientists split the atom, thus providing the potential to build weapons that could turn the tide of the war.
+In retaliation, the US government began recruiting scientists from around the country to build their own weapons in an attempt to beat the Germans.
+They called the massive undertaking "The Manhattan Project."